-Half-hardy is a term used describes plants that can survive only limited or light frost—meaning just an hour or two of frost or near freezing temperatures.
+Half-hardy is a term used to describe plants that can survive only limited or light frost—meaning just an hour or two of frost or near-freezing temperatures.
 Half-hardy plants must be protected from anything more than a touch of frost.

 Tender is a word used to describe plants that are injured by frost or cold weather.
 Tender plants must be protected from temperatures near freezing.